Password. Qwerty. 123456.

 The reason?
 A lot of hackers use algorithms to help them out.
 The more characters they have to decode, the longer it takes.

 Going beyond eight characters makes the password even more difficult to guess.
 And, in case you’re wondering, longeristronger is not a secure password.
 Make your master password a memorable password so you will not forget it.

-Not Too Personal
+Not Too Personal Or Same Password

 Stay away from addresses, phone numbers, street names, birthdays, or names of family members.
 These things are easy to guess or figure out by browsing social media accounts.